BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/mono-icons.md

 ---
-title: Mono-Icons
+title: Mono Icons
-description: How to install and configure Mono-Icons for Blade Icons.
+description: How to install and configure Mono Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Mono-Icons]
+breadcrumbs: [Documentation, Families, Mono Icons]
 ---

 ## Installation